Distinguishing Access and Filter-Predicates

 Table level filter predicate (“filter” for table operations)

-Predicates on columns which are not part of the index are evaluated on table level.
-For that, the database must load the row from the heap table first.
+Predicates on columns that are not part of the index are evaluated on table level.
+For that to happen, the database must load the row from the table first.

 Note